 Are Cats Color Blind?

-This means that individuals can see the world only in shades of gray that range from white to black.
-Individuals with mono chromatic vision see light intensity rather than color.
+Monochromatic animals and people can see the world only in shades of gray that range from white to black.
+Individuals with monochromatic vision see light intensity rather than color.

-This type of color blindness includes, Tritanopia, which makes it difficult to distinguish between blue and green, purple and red, and yellow and pink.
+Tritanopia is more common than monochromatism, but it's still relatively rare.
+Tritanopia makes it difficult to distinguish between blue and green, purple and red, and yellow and pink.
 Colors also look less vibrant to those with tritanopia.
-Tritanopia is caused by having a complete lack of blue retinal receptors and having only green and red cone pigments.
+Tritanopia is caused by having a complete lack of blue retinal receptors and having only green and red cone pigments

 Blue-yellow colorblindness also includes tritanomaly, which is hereditary and makes it difficult to discern between blue and green and yellow and red/pink hues.

-But the most common type of colorblindness is deuteranomaly, which makes it difficult to distinguish reds from greens.
+The third and most common type of colorblindness is deuteranomaly, which makes it difficult to distinguish reds from greens.

 So which type do cats have?
 It’s not that simple.

-And What Makes a Color Colorful, Anyway?
+What Makes a Color Colorful, Anyway?

-So, What Colors Can Cats See?
+What Colors Can Cats See?